Pharmacist education and training

 Some UK Schools of Pharmacy offer an accredited MPharm which is taught in part overseas at a partner university.
 This course is called an MPharm 2+2.

-A postgraduate diploma which is undertaken as the first part of the route to registration required by those who have qualified as a pharmacist from outside of the EAA.
+A postgraduate diploma which is undertaken as the first part of the route to registration required by those who have qualified as a pharmacist form outside the EEA.

 This course can be taken as an entry route for anyone wanting to pursue a career in pharmacy who doesn't currently have the required qualifications to be accepted straight onto an MPharm degree.